Kīlauea: 1410 to 1790

 The longest-duration major eruption witnessed by Native Hawaiians took place from about 1410 to 1470.
 Lasting around 60 years, the ʻAilāʻau eruption's effusive flow covered most of Kīlauea, north of the East Rift Zone in what became the Puna District.
 Most likely due to the duration of this flow, the summit collapsed around 1470–1510, creating Kaluapele.
 These discoveries and the collapse of the summit were supplemented by translations of Native Hawaiian chants on the mythology of Pele and Hiʻiaka; these events were interpreted from this story.

 After arriving in Hawaii, Pele made Kīlauea her home.
 She sent her sister Hiʻiaka to retrieve Lohiʻau, an attractive man she met on Kauaʻi, on the condition that Pele protect the forests of Puna if Hiʻiaka returned in 40 days.
 As the journey lasted longer than 40 days, Pele set fire to the forest.
-When Hiʻiaka finally returned with Lohiʻau and made the smoky discovery, she became angry and made love to Lohiʻau right in front of Pele.
+When Hiʻiaka finally returned with Lohiʻau and made the smoky discovery, she became angry and had sex with Lohiʻau right in front of Pele.
 In retaliation, Pele then killed Lohiʻau before throwing him in a pit on the summit of Kīlauea.
 Hiʻiaka started digging ferociously to recover his body, letting rocks fly everywhere.

 These events are interpreted to describe the ʻAilāʻau flow.
 In addition to Hawaiian oral history, geologists studied and confirmed them with radiocarbon and paleomagnetic dating.

 Kīlauea then entered a 300-year period of explosive eruptions from around 1510 to 1790 as discovered by the radiocarbon dating of the Keanakākoʻi (the cave in which adzes were made) Tephra.
 This tephra was formed after lava erupted hundreds of meters into the sky and spread ash across the area.